Mangharam Udharam Malkani

 Mangharam Udharam Malkani (24 December 1896 – 1 December 1980) was an Indian scholar, critic, writer, playwright, literary historian and professor in the Sindhi language.
 He was the pioneer of modern Sindhi dramas.
 He was recognized as the "Grand old man of Sindhi literature".

 Early life and education

-He was born on 24 December 1896 at Hyderabad in the landlord family of Raisahab Udharam Malkani.
-He graduated from D.J.
-Sindh College, Karachi.
+Malkani was born on 24 December 1896 in Hyderabad, Sindh in the landlord family of Raisahab Udharam Malkani.